Understanding Samsung Refrigerator Error Codes: What They Mean and How to Fix Them

 5. OE (Overflow Error)

-OE usually means water has collected in the drain pan due to a blocked defrost drain.
+OE typically means water has collected in the drain pan because of a blocked defrost drain.

-• Inspect and clean the drain hole using a soft brush or warm water.
+• Inspect and clean the drain hole with warm water or a soft brush.

-• Ensure proper drainage to avoid future overflow issues.
+• Ensure proper drainage to prevent future overflow issues.

 Samsung refrigerator drain pan

-1. Unplug the Refrigerator: Always disconnect power before attempting repairs.
+1. Unplug the Refrigerator: Always disconnect the power before attempting repairs.

-3. Perform Basic Fixes: Defrost frozen lines, clean filters, and ensure proper water supply.
+3. Perform Basic Fixes: Defrost frozen lines, clean filters, and check the water supply.

-4. Power Cycle: Plug the refrigerator back in after 5–10 minutes to reset the error code.
+4. Power Cycle: Plug the refrigerator back in after 5 to 10 minutes.

 Pros and Cons of DIY Error Code Fixes